 Dr Amanda Sives (MBACP)

-I have worked with clients who have experienced: anxiety, depression, work-related stress, infertility and pregnancy loss, bereavement, relationship breakdown, low self-esteem, identity, childhood trauma and abuse.
+I have experience of working: anxiety, depression, work-related stress, infertility and pregnancy loss, bereavement, relationship breakdown, low self-esteem, identity, bullying and abuse.

 Before training as a counsellor, I worked as a researcher and lecturer for over fifteen years.
 I have a doctorate in social sciences.